xjpvictor/textEditor/README.md

-data-zip-uploader-credential="" // Optional, include credential header (cookie) with the POST request, default to be "false" data-zip-url="" // Optional, the URL to download the zip file, if set, the zip file will be downloaded via "GET" request and be imported on page load data-zip-url-credential="" // Optional, include credential header (cookie) with the GET request, default to be "false"
+data-zip-uploader-credential="" // Optional, include credential header (cookie) with the POST request, default to be "false" data-zip-url="" // Optional, the URL to download the zip file, if set, the zip file will be downloaded via "GET" request and be imported on page load data-zip-url-credential="" // Optional, include credential header (cookie) with the GET request, default to be "false" data-zip-url-lastmod="" // Optional, lastmod timestamp of uploaded zip file, if set, zip file will be downloaded only if local version has a timestamp older than uploaded version
 ```

 Optionally, you may also define a callback function as `editZipUploaderCallbackFunc` to be called once the uploading is finished